 Projection onto Lower-Dimensional Space

 The final step in PCA is projecting the original data onto the lower-dimensional space defined by the selected principal components.
-Transform the data points using the top K eigenvectors, resulting in a new dataset with reduced dimensionality, where each data point represents a combination of the principal components.
+This is achieved by transforming the data points using the top KKK eigenvectors.
+The result is a new dataset with reduced dimensionality, where each data point is represented as a combination of the principal components.

 This transformed dataset can be used for various purposes, such as visualisation, data compression, and noise reduction.
 Limiting the number of input features also helps reduce multicollinearity and improve the performance of Machine Learning models.